-Total amountspent for spent (in Rs.) the Financial Year (in₹) ransferred to unspent as per Section 135(6) ± Amount.
+Total amountspent for Amount unspent (in Rs.) the Financial Year (in₹) ransferred to unspent as per Section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to Section 135(5) Amount.
 Date of transfer.
 Name of Fund the Amount.
 Date of transfer.
 Rs.
 1,85,50,000/- NIL Not Applicable Not Applicable NIL Not Applicable